analuizamacedos/analuizamacedos/README.md

 This is where I'm going to be sharing some practical projects and tryings at learning something new!

-I'm such a Python enthusiastic
+I'm such a Python enthusiast

 How to reach me: analuizamacedost@gmail.com or (for academic reasons) analuizamacedo@dcc.ufmg.br